Best practice approach when enabling Risk Scores

 When enabling risk scores, we recommend a controlled roll-out using the phases outlined below.

-Phase 1 - Enable the admin dashboard only
+Phase 1 - Enable the Admin Dashboard Only

 Analyse

-On Day 2, after the nightly sync runs, risk scores will populate into the dashboard charts.
 Take some time to analyse these.
-The more content and phishing simulations you publish, and have risk scores enabled for, the more accurate and reliable the risk scores will be.
+The more content and phishing simulations you publish that have risk scores enabled, the more accurate and reliable the results will be.

 Risk Score Customisation